BA (Hons) International Football Business

 Locations: UCFB Wembley, UCFB Etihad Campus.

-You will learn how to understand and formulate successful bids for global football competitions and events, and develop your operational understanding of sports law from an international perspective.
+You will learn how to understand and formulate successful bids for global football competitions and events, and develop your operational understanding of sport law from an international perspective.

 UCFB Wembley: 8N61.
 Campus: D. Institution: B94.